-These penalties will have a ripple effect on impacted areas, as delays and inflation increase project costs, and state and local governments divert significant resources to avoid and address potential violations.
-For example, conformity planning burdens will consume between 9 and 18 percent of the Capital Region Transportation Planning Board's budget, and inflation-related cost increases among impacted projects resulting from a one- or two-year conformity lapse could be between \$15 and \$40 million.
+Further, such penalties will have a ripple effect on impacted areas, as delays and inflation increase project costs, and state and local governments divert significant resources to avoid and address potential violations.
+For example, we estimate that conformity planning burdens consume at least ten to twenty percent of the Regional Transportation Commission's (RTC) budget.
+Finally, we estimate that inflation-related cost increases for impacted projects would range from \$4.6 million to \$17.2 million depending on the inflation rate (2% vs 5%) and length of a conformity lapse.